 December was such a fun month!
-In addition to our individual work time, we focused on naming and identifying different musical instruments, learning the concept of addition and subtraction and incorporated many fun winter themed lessons in our classroom.
+In addition to our individual work time, we focused on naming and identifying different musical instruments, learning the concept of addition and subtraction and incorporated many fun winter themed lessons in our classroom all in day cares in plano.
 Ms. Kristen conducted some fun experiments with ice, students made their own snow and even walked like penguins!

 The Christmas Show was such a success!
 All the hard work paid off!
 The children sounded and looked beautiful.
 I am ever grateful for Ms. Kristen’s expertise in the Music field, as I have none!
 I thank all of you for your support, also Ms. Kelly and Ms. Brandy’s of course.
 We all hope those of you who attended Breakfast with Santa had as mush fun as we did.
 I wish you a very happy New Year!